ubuntugmc/deap/README.md

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
     .\venv\Scripts\Activate.ps1
+# Attribution

-# Note: AI tools, including ChatGPT and Grok, were used in this project to help adapt and align my previously used project templates to the requirements of this assignment.
+Note: AI tools, including ChatGPT and Grok, were used in this project to help adapt and align my previously used project templates to the requirements of this assignment.